PEPH E-News July 2016

 PEPH in the Environmental Factor

-The March issue of the NIEHS Environmental Factor featured several stories highlighting topics and activities of interest to the PEPH community:
+The latest issue of the NIEHS Environmental Factor featured several stories highlighting topics and activities of interest to the PEPH community:

 Upcoming PEPH-Related Events

-August 25 - 26, 2016: Advancing the Science of Community Engaged Research Conference Series in Washington D.C.
+August 25 - 26, 2016: Advancing the Science of Community Engaged Research Conference Series in Washington, D.C.
 This year's conference theme is "Innovative and Effective Methods of Engagement."
-Poster abstracts are due April 30.

 September 8, 2016: Disaster Health Education Symposium in Bethesda, Maryland.
-Save the date for the National Center for Disaster Medicine and Public Health's (NCDMPH) "Disaster Health Education Symposium: Innovations for Tomorrow."
-The symposium will bring together health professionals from across the country to learn about training approaches in disaster medicine and public health.
-There is no cost to attend this workshop.
-News on registration and poster submission will be available in the near future on NCDMPH Web page.
+Registration is now open for the National Center for Disaster Medicine and Public Health's "Disaster Health Education Symposium: Innovations for Tomorrow."
+There is no cost to attend this workshop, but registration is required.

 October 29 - November 2, 2016: American Public Health Association (APHA) 2016 Annual Meeting in Denver, Colorado.
 This year's conference theme is "Creating the Healthiest Nation: Ensuring the Right to Health."